rohitmannur007/FraudGraph-Nexus/README.md

-# FraudGraph-Nexus — Network‑Aware Fraud Detection (Suggested 10/10 README)
+# FraudGraph-Nexus — Network‑Aware Fraud Detection

 **One‑line:** A reproducible, production‑grade graph‑ML system for detecting fraud rings and coordinated attacks using temporal graph neural networks, explainability, and streaming inference.